TeamSafavie/Theory-of-Languages-and-Automata-Project/README.md

-### Theory of Languages and Automata Project
+# Theory of Languages and Automata Project

 This repository contains the practical assignments for the Theory of Languages and Automata course.
 The project explores fundamental concepts of computation, decidability, and emergence through mathematical models and simulations.

-# The project is divided into two main parts:
+### The project is divided into two main parts:

 1. Turing Machines & The Busy Beaver Problem
 2. Cellular Automata (Conway's Game of Life & Langton's Ant)

-📁 Project Structure

-# Theory of Languages and Automata Project
+### Theory of Languages and Automata Project

 This repository contains the practical assignments for the **Theory of Languages and Automata** course.
 The project explores fundamental concepts of computation, decidability, and emergence through mathematical models and simulations.